LOT Polish Airlines Flight 16

-LOT Polish Airlines Flight 16 was a Boeing 767 passenger jet on a scheduled service from Newark, United States, to Warsaw, Poland, that on 1 November 2011 made a successful gear-up emergency landing at Warsaw Chopin Airport, after its landing gear failed to extend.
-All 231 aboard survived without serious injuries.
+LOT Polish Airlines Flight 16 was a scheduled flight from Newark, United States, to Warsaw, Poland.
+On 1 November, 2011, the Boeing 767 operating the route made a successful gear-up emergency landing at Warsaw Chopin Airport, after its landing gear failed to extend.
+All 231 people on board (220 passengers and 11 crew) survived without serious injuries.
 A leak in one of the aircraft's hydraulic systems occurred shortly after takeoff, resulting in the loss of all of the hydraulic fluid supplying the primary landing gear system.

-History of the flight
+Aircraft

+The aircraft involved was a Boeing 767-35DER, registered as SP-LPC, named Poznań, serial number 28656.
+It was built by Boeing Commercial Airplanes in 1997 and in its 14 years of service, it had logged 85429 airframe hours in 8002 takeoff and landing cycles.
+The aircraft was powered by two General Electric CF6-80C2B6 engines.

+Incident

 LOT Polish Airlines Flight 16 was scheduled to arrive at Warsaw Chopin Airport from Newark Liberty International Airport on 1 November 2011 at 13:35 CET with 220 passengers and 11 crew on board.
-The aircraft operating the service was a Boeing 767-35DER, registered SP-LPC, named Poznań, serial number 28656.
-It was first delivered to LOT in 1997.

 Within 30 minutes of departing from Newark, the crew received a warning that the center hydraulic system had malfunctioned.
 The decision was made to continue to Warsaw in order to use up the heavy load of fuel needed for the transatlantic flight.
 The aircraft proceeded to approach as normal, but aborted when the landing gear failed to deploy.

 The crew informed Warsaw air traffic control (ATC) that they were unable to lower the landing gear due to a hydraulic system failure.
-The captain decided to circle the airport for over an hour, to consume excess fuel and to allow time for ground emergency services to prepare for the landing.
+The captain decided to circle the airport for over an hour, to consume excess fuel and to allow time for ground emergency services to prepare for the landing, including covering the runway with a fire suppression foam.
 Visual observation by two Polish Air Force F-16 fighter jets verified that none of the landing gear were down; attempts to lower the landing gear by alternative means failed.